mingyuan-xiang/lupe/README.md

 with a few customizations.
 The entire framework is designed for [TI MSP430FR5994](https://www.ti.com/product/MSP430FR5994?utm_source=google&utm_medium=cpc&utm_campaign=epd-msp-null-44700045336317329_prodfolderdynamic-cpc-pf-google-ww_en_int&utm_content=prodfolddynamic&ds_k=DYNAMIC+SEARCH+ADS&DCM=yes&gclsrc=aw.ds&gad_source=1&gad_campaignid=7213436380&gbraid=0AAAAAC068F1zXtw5KpqBzmPtCc1XNTKmd&gclid=Cj0KCQjw5ubABhDIARIsAHMighYdV1m00bnPcnf-G_YDguCZHepmlfUrIGs9HYlGR-1VxJP3FZ2lm34aAvwvEALw_wcB).

+TODO: This repo is very cumbersome (and hard to use) because the main design goal is to demonstrate our top-down idea.
+I'm currently working on rewriting some of the interfaces of Lupe to make it easier to use.

 ## Environments Setup

 We tested and ran all of our experiments on an MacOS as well as an Arch Linux machine.